 Posture has a direct impact on oral health, although most people don’t realize it.
 When you don’t stand up straight, or when you sit hunched over with your neck pushed forward you are putting inordinate amounts of pressure on your jaw and causing misalignment of your jaw and your teeth.

 If you sit like that for hours every day, it can cause jaw pain and facial pain as well as misaligning your bite.
-When your teeth aren’t lining up properly you will put stress and wear on your teeth that can lead to bruxism as well as broken or chipped teeth and sore jaw.
+When your teeth aren’t lining up properly you will put stress and wear on your teeth that can lead to bruxism as well as broken or chipped teeth and a sore jaw.

 Practicing yoga can help counter the impact of this daily bad posture.
 Yoga poses and stretches can realign your head and neck as well as strengthen your back and your core so that you can sit up straight and keep your body in good alignment even when you are sitting all day.